-Electronic devices
+Electronic devices:

-- 1. must be turned off once entering the clinical/didactic education center; some CES's will not allow cell phones in the department (CAMC General) revised 8/2017 - 2. will not be used during clinical time or during class or lab; during testing, no electronic devices may be on or near the desk; this includes smart watches, cell phones, ipads, recorders... - 3. are restricted to breaks & lunch time - 4. may not be used in restricted areas - 5. on campus, must be turned off and placed on counter or in designated container
+- 1. must be silenced once entering the clinical/didactic education center; some CES's may not allow cell phones in the department (CAMC General) and students must follow site policy - 2. will not be used during clinical time or during class or lab; during testing, no electronic devices may be on or near the desk; this includes smart watches, cell phones, tablets, recorders, etc. - 3. are restricted to breaks & lunch time - 4. may not be used in restricted areas - 5. on campus, must be silenced and not visible or used during education time

-If you must make an emergency cell phone call in an unrestricted area, please notify your clinical instructor, technologist, or supervisor before leaving the Imaging department to do so.
+If you must make an emergency cell phone call in an unrestricted area, please notify your clinical preceptor, technologist, or supervisor before leaving the Imaging department to do so.